perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - added trace log for precipitation crash (see http://www.elvastower.com/forums/index.php?/topic/33462-potential-problem-with-activity-in-monogame-v36/ )
 - added bug fix for precipitation crash (suggested by roeter)
 - added Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
-- NEW: improved Train Driving Info window, by mbm_OR
+- NEW: Train Driving Info window may be translated in other languages (done for Italian), by mbm_OR
+- NEW: 32bit running set as default, to avoid 64 bit shakings and flickerings

 CREDITS
 This unofficial version couldn't have been created without following contributions: